Chart Color Schemes

 Educational attainment in Westbrook aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 17.0%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 42.4% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (32.0%).
-Educational participation is high at 34.1%, with 13.2% in primary education, 11.2% in secondary education, and 3.5% pursuing tertiary education.
+Trade and technical skills are prominent, with 42.4% of residents aged 15+ holding vocational credentials – advanced diplomas (10.4%) and certificates (32.0%).

-Educational participation is notably high, with 34.1% of residents currently enrolled in formal education.
+Educational participation is high, with 34.1% of residents currently enrolled in formal education.
 This includes 13.2% in primary education, 11.2% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education